ggarra13/mrv2/BUILD.md

 # source to a newer version.

 #
+# Vulkan SDK
+#
+sudo dnf install vulkan-headers vulkan-loader-devel sudo dnf install vulkan-tools vulkan-validation-layers-devel sudo dnf install spirv-tools

+# The following one may not be found and may require compiling from source
+sudo dnf install shaderc

+#
 # To compile you need a newer compiler than those in Red Hat.
 #
 sudo dnf install gcc-toolset-14